kubeshop/nordictestingdays-2022/README.md

 ```
 7. Run operation to see that test passes
 ![img_1.png](images/postman-run-test.png)
+8. Remove all other operations from collection so only the inventory is left
-8. Export collection to local file
+9. Export collection to local file

 #### Backup : watch the live demo!